RiftValleySoftware/RVS_AutofillTextField/README.md

 If you are looking for an exact match, then turn off both wildcards.
 If you make it case-sensitive, then the string must match exactly.

 If you are looking for a case-insensitive match at the start, just leave the defaults.
 If you are looking for an "ends with" match, then turn on the before wildcards, and turn off the after wildcards.

+#### Customizing Appearance

+You can specify different background and font colors.
+Default is standard system background, at a 75% opacity, and standard label colors, with a 50% opacity for unmatched text.